devLucasPadua/AngularCoder/backend/README.md

-# Frontend
+# Backend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

 ## Install

-Run `npm install` to add the node_modules.
+Rum `npm init -y` for start NodeJS in backend folder.
+Then run `npm install json-server` or `npm i json-server` to add the node_modules.

 ## Development server

 Run `ng serve` or `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:3001/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding